 - Click on Accessibility from the left-hand panel.

 - You will see a list of apps with checkboxes next to them.
-If an app has a checkmark next to it, it has access to your screen.
+If an app has a checkmark next to it, it can access your screen.

 - To revoke access to an app, uncheck the box next to it.